 Burning Daylight, Christine Fellows’ sixth full-length studio album and first poetry collection, is now available at your local independent bookstore/record store, or you can order online from All Lit Up (Note: the album is not available on its own through iTunes—it’s a companion to the book, old school style).
 The album is streaming at Exclaim.ca

 An avid interdisciplinary collaborator, Fellows often works with visual artists, choreographers, filmmakers and musicians to create performance works, scores and spectacles.
 With her frequent collaborator, visual artist Shary Boyle, she has presented internationally.
-Boyle and Fellows will be touring their new collaboration, Spell to Bring Lost Creatures Home, throughout 2015.
+Throughout 2015, Boyle and Fellows toured their latest collaboration, Spell to Bring Lost Creatures Home, across Canada, from Inuvik, Northwest Territories to Woody Point, Newfoundland.